mongodb/docs-mongodb-shell/source/includes/scripting/fact-require-ems-modules.rst

      -  No

 You cannot ``require()`` an ES module in ``mongosh``.
-If you want to use functionality from an EScript module, check to see if there is a CommonJS version that you can use instead.
+If you want to use functionality from an ES module, check to see if there is a CommonJS version that you can use instead.
 For more information, see:

 - `Node.js module documentation
   <https://nodejs.org/api/esm.html#modules-ecmascript-modules>`__